jenhausu/3rd-Party-Library-for-iOS/README.md

 * [SSKeychain](https://github.com/soffes/sskeychain) : SSKeychain is a simple wrapper for accessing accounts, getting passwords, setting passwords, and deleting passwords using the system Keychain on Mac OS X and iOS.
 * [SCStackViewController](https://github.com/stefanceriu/SCStackViewController) : SCStackViewController is a container view controller which allows you to stack other view controllers on the top/left/bottom/right of the root and build custom transitions between them while providing correct physics and appearance calls.
 * [NMRangeSlider](https://github.com/muZZkat/NMRangeSlider) : A custom range slider for iOS
+* [SwiftQRCode](https://github.com/liufan321/SwiftQRCode) : Simple QRCode detector and generator in Swift
+* [Prephirences](https://github.com/phimage/Prephirences) : Prephirences is a Swift library that provides useful protocols and convenience methods to manage application preferences, configurations and app-state.